 Starting with a scanning activity, we used text mining and an NLP model within a ML approach to identify forward-looking statements related to Covid-19 in a large data corpus of online news articles.
 In the next step, we tried to make sense out of the identified statements (assessment of the relevance and novelty of the content) and again applied a ML approach to gain further insights from the context of the identified statements (such as information on the actors associated with the content).
 In a last step, we tried to integrate our different and interdisciplinary learning experiences from applying ML into a strategy for future research by highlighting challenges and opportunities of ML to support sense-making processes in foresight.
 While Geurts et al. (2021) already provide evidence for the usefulness of ML in the horizon scanning phase, the question remains as to how far ML can contribute to sense-making and strategy development activities.

-The ongoing Covid-19 pandemic has led to a strong impact on science communication in the media, driven by the high uncertainty and relatively little knowledge about the influencing factors and increased interest of public audiences and journalists for scientific progress and prospective knowledge related to the topic.
-In this context, we could observe an increased presence of individual researchers and experts making a variety of forward-looking statements or stating trends and impacts on society or economy in mass media publications.

-Geurts et al. (2021)But to what extent are the individual forecasts underpinned by scientific evidence, and what relevance does the postulated future-oriented knowledge have?
-Especially in times when trust in mass media is decreasing, and the demand for evidence-based information is high it is important to have an open debate about what constitutes relevant and reliable foresight knowledge, and to take a look at how current discussions and innovative methods such as Machine Learning (ML) live up to this.In this explorative work, we discuss the potential of ML tools for identifying forward-looking statements in contemporary news articles; identifying the persons connected to those statements; as well as assessing their scientific background and if it matches the subject of discussion.
-Additionally, we investigated the potential contribution of the evidence found to the assessment of forward-looking knowledge.

 In this paper, we follow a systemic foresight approach, which builds on horizon scanning and sense-making methods to explore possible futures and apply ML specifically for improving sense-making activities by analysing large amounts of data that contain future-oriented statements in the context of the Covid-19 pandemic.
 We present the first results of an empirical study based on a semi-automated method to identify and extract forward-looking statements and names of actors mentioned in context of the statements from full texts of online news articles.
 The chosen methodological approach as well as underlying concepts and definitions are explained in more detail in sections 2 and 3.

-To our knowledge, the approach to apply ML technologies to identify forward-looking statements in news articles is a novel application area (Geurts 2021), which promises to provide relevant insights for science communication research as well.
-Given the complexity of the subject, we deliberately took a generic approach and did not restrict our view to a particular foresight objective or rational.Results of this first attempt to apply ML-techniques for assessing identifying evidence for foresight knowledge and science communication are included in section 4 Results.
+Results of this first attempt to apply ML techniques for assessing identifying evidence for foresight knowledge and science communication are included in section 4 Results.